Lostlitus/notes/cpp/keywords.md

 ### 2. For function

 Like global variable, function has external linkage by default.
-Unlike global variable, funtion's declaration and definition can be separated without the help of extern.
+Unlike global variable, function's declaration and definition can be separated without the help of extern.
 So extern is quite useless here.
-Of course you can add extern for a funtion to explicitly indicate that the function has external linkage.
+Of course you can add extern for a function to explicitly indicate that the function has external linkage.

 ### 3. For const global variable